Modeling Day-Long ECG Signals to Predict Heart Failure Risk with Explainable AI: Results

 \subsection{Model explainability}

 Explainability analysis was conducted in order to provide insights on how DeepHHF makes its decisions.
 Figure~\ref{fig_results_explain}a shows an example of a 24-hour ECG recording from the positive class.
 The green curve highlights time intervals with high model attention.
-Figure~\ref{fig_results_explain}b shows the attention intensity with respect to day time for all HF test set recordings.
-Figure~\ref{fig_results_explain}c shows the average attention intensity with respect to day time.
-When considering 99\% of the attention, it was concentrated within the 7 AM - 8 PM interval, and when considering 95\% of the attention, the peak attention was between 8 AM and 3 PM.
 When using unsupervised learning to cluster heartbeats with a high level of attention, four clusters were discovered.
-Figure~\ref{fig_results_explain}d shows averaged beats reflecting these four clusters.
+Figure~\ref{fig_results_explain}b shows averaged beats reflecting these four clusters.
 The morphology of these averaged beats resembled: 1)~premature ventricular contraction with two clusters displayed in yellow and gray; 2)~normal sinus rhythm with one cluster displayed in green; and 3)~supraventricular ectopy with a narrow QRS and no P-wave displayed in pink.